 Welcome to the Cahuilla Chapter DAR

 A special welcome to Cahuilla Chapter, named for the centuries old desert dwellers, the Cahuilla Band of Mission Indians.
 It is an old chapter, chartered in 1949 by 26 patriotic women who met in a private home when Palm Springs was a quiet, desert village.
-It has grown from this modest beginning to a membership of over 160 Daughters.
+It has grown from this modest beginning to a membership of almost 200 Daughters.

 The chapter takes its main tenets from the larger organization National Society, Daughters of the American Revolution, emphasizing the promotion of historical preservation, education and patriotism.